Hawaii School Counselor Certification

 Step 4: Organize Your Application Materials

-You must submit your application online through the Hawaii Department of Education’s online portal.
-You must also provide:
+Submit your application online through the Hawaii Department of Education’s online portal.
+You’ll also need to provide:

-• Proof of passing score for the Professional School Counseling exam (ETS 5421)
+• Proof of passing score on the Praxis Professional School Counseling exam (ETS 5422)

 Step 5: Submit Your Application

-You may also submit a paper application.
-You must request is by sending a 9″ x 12″ self-addressed stamped envelope to:
+You may also request a paper application by sending a 9″ x 12″ self-addressed stamped envelope to:

 State of Hawaii